AashrayBuild/aashraybuild.in/content/english/_index.md

     - title : "Structural Consultant"
       images:
       - "images/consultant.svg"
-      content : "We ensure that building are build strong and durable."
+      content : "We provide assistance for buildings so that they are built to be strong, durable, economical and stable enough to resist all appropriate structural loads."
       button:
         enable : false
         label : "Check it out"